maiste/maiste.fr/static/pages/logging.md

 ### 2025-06-07

-It seems pinning to the latest version of `yocaml` makes the error disapear as [xvw](https://xvw.lol) suggested.
+It seems pinning to the latest version of `yocaml` makes the error disapeared as [xvw](https://xvw.lol) suggested.
 I added the support to the "Do Not Track" recognition from Umami.

 ### 2025-04-18

 Many changes!
-I moved the website to use Nebula Sans instead of Roboto.
+I moved the website to use Nebula Sans instead of _Roboto_.
 It makes the website more unified and give I really like the font.
 I changed the colors to be blue dark mode and, red/purple in light mode.
 This is better for readability and also cleaner.
 I fixed some CSS problems I add with alignments.